Neuropsychology Postdoctoral Fellowship

 How to Apply

-The Birmingham VA Neuropsychology Fellowship is now accepting applications through December 15, 2024.
-We are recruiting one fellow with a start date in August 2025.
+The Birmingham VA Neuropsychology Fellowship is now accepting applications through December 1, 2025.

 Interested parties are asked to submit a one-page statement of interest, outlining training experiences to date, fellowship interests, and career goals.
-Applicants are also asked to submit a CV, 2 sample neuropsychological reports, and three references.
+Applicants are also asked to submit a CV, two sample neuropsychological reports, and three references.
 Qualified applicants are also asked for documentation confirming good standing on internship and with the graduate institution, per on course for successful completion of these programs in time for fellowship start date.
-The fellowship will next open for recruitment for the 2025-2027 training period, and the application due date will be December 15, 2024.
-Interested parties should contact Fellowship Director Sean Hollis, Ph.D., ABPP-CN at Sean.Hollis@va.gov.
+Interested parties should contact Sean Hollis, Ph.D., ABPP-CN at Sean.Hollis@va.gov.

 Program Description

-The Birmingham VA Medical Center (BVAMC) is excited to offer a Psychology Postdoctoral Fellowship Program in clinical neuropsychology.
+The Birmingham VA Health Care System (BVAHCS) is excited to offer a Psychology Postdoctoral Fellowship Program in clinical neuropsychology.
 This is a 2-year fellowship with a training agenda consistent with the Division 40 and Houston Conference guidelines for specialty training in clinical neuropsychology.
-The program is a member of the Association for Psychology Postdoctoral and Internship Centers (APPIC).
+The program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and the Association for Psychology Postdoctoral and Internship Centers (APPIC).

 Additional questions on program’s accreditation status may be addressed to the Commission on Accreditation (COA):